ktchow1/alg/alg/03_dynprog/README.txt

 *** Remarks ***
 ***************

-Subproblems in 2D matrix
-1. How to check boundary condition?
-*  for recursion in matrix, check for boundary condition "vec size == 0"
-*  for iteration in matrix, check for boundary condition "vec size == 1"

-Subproblems in graph
 1. How to apply equality or inequality constraint to state?
 Like : equality constraint : total_coin_value    == target inequality constraint : total_object_weight <= limit